Student in classics library

 Not a problem!
 This course is specifically designed for undeclared frosh and sophomores who have some sort of interest in the humanities or arts, but who may not know what they intend to study.
 Participating in research is an excellent way to explore potential interests and discover whether they might be a good fit.

-Is this program only for students interested in specific humanities fields, like English or history?
+Is this program only for students interested in specific humanities fields, like history or Italian?

-The Humanities Research Intensive will be taught in 2025 by Professors Elaine Treharne (English) and Caroline Winterer (History), and they will design some of the core activities around research collections and methods in their areas of expertise.
+The Humanities Research Intensive will be taught in 2026 by Professors Rowan Dorin (History) and Sarah Prodan (French and Italian), and they will design some of the core activities around research collections and methods in their areas of expertise.
 The aim of the program, however, is to prepare students for research in all humanities disciplines, and the skills you learn will be generally applicable to many fields.
-You will also have opportunities, both during spring break and afterwards, to connect with faculty and advanced undergraduates from other departments and to learn about specific research collections relevant to your interests.
+You will also have opportunities, both during spring break and afterwards, to connect with faculty from other departments and to learn about specific research collections relevant to your interests.

 When can I apply?